 The program is committed to meeting students' requirement to participate in field experiences in programs for children ages birth through age 12 years in neighboring school districts, Head Start Centers, and private programs.

 Requires Texas Success Initiative (TSI) requirements be met:

-Associate of Arts degree in General Studies for students following the 2 + 2 transfer plans for neighboring universities.
+Associate of Arts degree in General Studies for students following the 2 + 2 transfer plans for secondary education at neighboring universities.